 Recommended tools for ecommerce website audits

-Having the right tools makes auditing ecommerce websites easier and faster.
+The right tools make auditing ecommerce websites easier and faster.

-“You have to use resources wisely, so I’d lean on Google Search Console and Google Analytics data in those cases,” advises Baas.
+“You have to use resources wisely, so I’d lean on Google Search Console and Google Analytics,” advises Baas.

 • Screaming Frog: Perfect for auditing the SEO for larger ecommerce websites

-• Lumar: Ideal if you have over 1 million rows in your experts and can’t use Excel to manipulate the data (cloud crawler, so it’s faster and costlier)
+• Lumar: Ideal if you have over 1 million rows in your exports and can’t use Excel to manipulate the data (cloud crawler, so it’s faster and costlier)

 • Oncrawl: An alternative to Lumar you can use for big ecommerce site audits (also a cloud crawler)